"It's not about adaption, but about the absolute search for the discovery of musical possibilities"

 - American Record Guide

 The ensemble made its debut in 2008 at the Berlin Konzerthaus, performing Bach’s C major concerto (BWV 1061a) in a version for four marimbas.
 Both the transcription and the performance were praised for respecting Bach’s original score and the spirit of historically informed performance.
-Since then, the music of Bach and contemporaries has been of key importance in the Wave Quartets broad repertoire that extends as far as Astor Piazzolla to the current new arrangement of Bizet’s “Carmen”, which will be released on CD in Spring 2019 by Sony Classical.
+Since then, the music of Bach and contemporaries has been of key importance in the Wave Quartets broad repertoire that extends as far as Astor Piazzolla to the current new arrangement of Bizet’s “Carmen”, which was released on CD in Autumn 2019 by Sony Classical.

 Concerts and masterclasses have taken the Wave Quartet around both Europe and Asia in venues such as Cologne Philharmonie, Elbphilharmonie Hamburg, Konzerthaus Berlin and Vienna, Müpa Budapest, Town Hall Birmingham, Bozar Brussels and Concertgebouw Amsterdam as well as Suntory Hall Tokyo and have led to appearances with orchestras like the Mozarteumorchester Salzburg, the Romanian National Symphony Orchestra or the L’Orfeo Barockorchester.